-6 Conclusios
+6 Conclusions

 We have described our novel sensor, FLRS, for measuring large-scale objects.
-The FLRS is a new-sprung system in our ongoing project to digitize the Bayon temple ar the Angkor ruin, in Cambodia.
+The FLRS is a new-sprung system in our ongoing project to digitize the Bayon temple at the Angkor ruin, in Cambodia.
 The FLRS can digitize objects from the air while suspended from the underside of the balloon platform.
 The advantage of the FLRS over conventional sensors is that the FLRS can easily measure the regions invisible from the ground.
-We have also described two kinds of rectification methods to solve the unique problem for the FLRS: the distorted range data due to the balloon 's motion.
+We have also described two kinds of rectification methods to solve the unique problem for the FLRS: the distorted range data due to the balloonfs motion.
 One is the 3DA-based method, which rectifies the distorted range data by using another range data set obtained from the ground-based sensor; another is the SFM-based method, which estimates the sensor motion combining the range data and the image sequences.
-We have confirmed the effectiveness of these methods by comparing the hardware-based rectification method.
-Among them, the SFM-based method achieved higher accuracy for the rectified range data.
+We have confirmed the effective-